The Courtneys of Curzon Street

 The Courtneys of Curzon Street (also titled The Courtney Affair or Kathy's Love Affair, in the U.S.) is a 1947 British drama film starring Anna Neagle and Michael Wilding.
-It is a study of class division and snobbery in Britain in the late 19th and early 20th centuries.
+It is a postwar, reconstruction-era movie following a family through four generations and their sacrifices in wars and accompanying social changes.
+It is a study of class division and snobbery in Britain in the late 19th and early 20th centuries with a message that the sacrifices of war have been worthwhile and have been accompanied by social change and that people are now freer to make their own choices about their lives.

 The film is one of the most seen British films of all time, with 15.9 million tickets sold at the cinema.

 Plot

 Edward Courtney, the son of a baronet shocks class-conscious 1900 British society by marrying Kate, his Irish servant.
 The film chronicles 45 years in their lives together and apart, through the Boer War and World War I and World War II.

 The family live on Curzon Street, a high class street in the Mayfair district of London.

 Kate begins to feel the awkwardness at a musical recital before Queen Victoria, where all the "true ladies" are staring at her.
 Later she hears gossip about herself.

 Edward is an officer in the Horse Guards but Kate does not realise he cannot return her wave when he is on duty.
 She packs her bags and leaves without telling Edward.
 She returns to Ireland then develops an idea to be an actress, adopting the stage name of "May Lynton".

 Meanwhile Edward goes in India where he accidentally finds the truth as to why she left.

 Kate takes up her career as a singer in the theatre.
 Her father-in-law visits her backstage and gives her an update whilst trying to retain her separate identity.
 He says his wife is now dead... she missed her son and his wife too much.
 Kate also updates him, saying her father was killed at the Battle of Spion Kop.

 The First World War starts and Edward returns from India and finds Kate.
 She confesses they have a son, also called Edward (Teddy).
 They go to visit him at his boarding school.
 The absence has been long as he is around 12 years old.
 They go out for high tea and discuss cricket and the new Rupert Brooke poem "The Soldier".
 The war ends.